devraven-io/docs/docs/api-monitoring/running-monitor.md

 API monitors, by default, will have a monitoring schedule attached that runs at 12AM UTC time automatically.

+## How we run the monitor?
+Please refer [execution sequence](execution-sequence) for more details on how an API monitor is executed.

 ## Run Manually

 1. Navigate to [API Monitors](https://app.devraven.io/app/apiMonitors) page.